Eliminate Inefficiencies From Your IT Compliance Program

 What ties risk management activities and compliance activities together are controls, which help both functions meet their objectives.
 A control is a specific action, process, or protocol that’s designed to mitigate a specific risk or neutralize a specific threat.

-While your organization creates controls to mitigate specific risk to specific aspects, you also need controls to satisfy the requirements of industry-accepted security frameworks and standards (e.g. SOC 2, HITRUST, PCI DSS, etc.).
+While your organization creates controls to mitigate specific risks to specific aspects, you also need controls to satisfy the requirements of industry-accepted security frameworks and standards (e.g. SOC 2, HITRUST, PCI DSS, etc.).
 Because risk management and compliance have different objectives but both use controls to meet their objectives, it is common for an organization to have some redundant controls and inefficiencies within their cybersecurity risk management and compliance activities.

-While not all redundancy is bad.
+At the same time, not all redundancy is bad.
 But unnecessary redundancy between risk management and compliance wastes valuable resources.
 Yet, without effective tools, risk and compliance professionals cannot determine where overlaps and duplicative efforts exist.

 2. Ineffective Tools

 Many organizations today use a patchwork of tools to manage their risks and get compliance work done.
-Spreadsheets, emails, and file storage and project management systems are often used for various compliance activities.
+Spreadsheets, emails, file storage and project management systems are often used for various compliance activities.

 But without a single repository of information that includes the results of risk assessments, compliance requirements, controls, and evidence, meeting compliance requirements is a manual, inefficient process, prone to error.